Virtual Memory

 As you may have noticed, proc_yield invokes earth->mmu_switch for the next scheduled process, and soft_tlb_switch is a simple implementation of earth->mmu_switch.
 When switching from process A to process B, soft_tlb_switch makes two steps.

-First, it copies all the pages mapped for process A back to the buffer of 512 pages.
+First, it copies all the pages mapped for process A back into the 512-page buffer.

 Second, it copies all the pages mapped for process B to [0x80200000, 0x80400000).

 Whenever proc_yield picks a process to run next, soft_tlb_switch makes sure that the process can access its own bytes when invoking a load or store instruction with an address in [0x80200000, 0x80400000).
 This combination of soft_tlb_map and soft_tlb_switch for memory translation is called the software TLB mechanism.
 Furthermore, recall that you set a PMP region for [0x80200000, 0x80400000) in P3.
-After adding this PMP region, when a process is running in the user mode, it cannot read or write the memory pages of another process which, as shown above, are kept in memory region [0x80400000, 0x80600000).
+After adding this PMP region, when a process is running in user mode, it cannot read or write other processes' memory pages, which, as shown above, are kept in the [0x80400000, 0x80600000) region.
 This achieves the purpose of virtual memory stated at the beginning.

 TIP

-soft_tlb_switch has two loops which query page_info_table and conduct the memory copy shown in the pictures above.
-After soft_tlb_switch, function soft_tlb_translate in earth/cpu_mmu.c simply returns vaddr itself as the translated physical address, assuming that vaddr is an address within [0x80200000, 0x80400000).
+soft_tlb_switch has two loops that query page_info_table and conduct the memory copy described above.
+After calling soft_tlb_switch, the soft_tlb_translate function in earth/cpu_mmu.c simply returns vaddr itself as the translated physical address, assuming that vaddr is an address within [0x80200000, 0x80400000).

 Page table translation

-Combining software TLB with PMP gives a simple implementation of virtual memory, but memory copying is the performance bottleneck of many programs including an operating system.
-To avoid such a bottleneck, we introduce page table translation, the CPU support leading to a more efficient implementation of the virtual memory interface (i.e., mmu_map, mmu_switch and mmu_translate).
+Combining the software TLB with PMP provides a simple implementation of virtual memory, but memory copying is the performance bottleneck for many programs, including operating systems.
+To avoid this bottleneck, we introduce page table translation, which provides CPU support for a more efficient implementation of the virtual memory interface (i.e., mmu_map, mmu_switch, and mmu_translate).

 Read Chapters 12.1.11 and 12.3 of the RISC-V Instruction Set Manual.
-They describe a page table translation scheme in RISC-V called Sv32.
-Next, we will only sketch the key concepts of Sv32, and give an example of Sv32 translation.
+They describe a RISC-V page table translation scheme called Sv32.
+Next, we sketch only the core concepts of Sv32 and give an example of Sv32 translation.
+You can read more details in the manual.

 Root and leaf page tables

-In Sv32, a page table holds 1024 entries where each entry holds 4 bytes.
-Therefore, a page table occupies exactly 4KB of memory (i.e., one page).
+In Sv32, a page table contains 1024 4-byte entries, so it occupies exactly 4KB of memory (i.e., one page).
 Page tables further form a two-level tree data structure with one root page table and several leaf page tables.
-The picture below shows an example of such a tree data structure in the memory with 3 page tables.
+The picture below shows an example of such a tree data structure in memory with 3 page tables.

-When tracking this tree data structure, the CPU first reads a CSR called satp which stores the address of the root page table.
-The picture shows a case where 1022 entries in the root page table are empty, and 2 entries are non-empty holding the address of a leaf page table.
-When we say "the address" of a page table, we mean the physical address which the CPU is using to actually access the memory instead of a virtual address belonging to a process.
+When tracking this tree data structure, the CPU first reads a CSR called satp, which stores the address of the root page table.
+The picture shows a case where 1022 entries in the root page table are empty, and 2 entries are used to hold the addresses of 2 leaf page tables.
+When we say "the address" of a page table, we mean the physical address that the CPU uses to access memory, rather than a virtual address belonging to a process.

 Translation details

-As the first step, the operating system invokes mmu_alloc and allocates a page for the root page table.
-As shown above, this page is 0x805F_1000 (i.e., the return value of mmu_alloc is the physical page ID -- 0x805F1-0x80400=0x1F1).
-With physical page number 0x805F1, we could write 0x800805F1 to the satp CSR after which the CPU will know where the root page table is located, according to Figure 63 of the RISC-V Manual.
+The OS invokes mmu_alloc and allocates a page for the root page table.
+As shown above, this page is 0x805F_1000 (i.e., mmu_alloc returns physical page ID 0x805F1 - 0x80400 = 0x1F1).
+With physical page number 0x805F1, we write 0x800805F1 to the satp CSR, and the CPU will know where the root page table is located, according to Figure 63 of the RISC-V Reference Manual.

 TIP

-You may have noticed that 0x805F1 has 20 bits but the PPN field of satp holds 22 bits.
-This is because a 32-bit RISC-V CPU supports up to 16GB of physical memory, and 22 bits represent the addresses below 16GB.
+You may have noticed that 0x805F1 has 20 bits, but the PPN field of satp holds 22 bits.
+This is because a 32-bit RISC-V CPU supports up to 16GB of physical memory, which is 2^22 4KB pages.
 In egos-2000, all addresses are below 4GB, so 20 bits are enough.

-As the second step, we need to find an entry in the root page table and initialize it using the address of the leaf page table.
-To find the entry, read Figure 65 of the RISC-V Manual.
+We need to find an entry in the root page table and initialize it using the address of the leaf page table.
+To find the entry, read Figure 65 of the RISC-V Reference Manual.

 asm("csrw satp, %0" ::"r"(0x800805F1));